Posts

 For example, in agile project management, the WBS is used to define the scope of the project and to create a timeline for the project deliverables.
 In waterfall project management, the WBS is used to create a project schedule and to track project progress.
 The WBS can also be used in lean project management to identify waste and to improve process efficiency.

-Ultimately, a WBS is a way to help ensure a team is equipped to plan and execute a series of activities, driving up project profitability, and directly improving business performance.
+Ultimately, a WBS is a way to help ensure teams are equipped to plan and execute a series of activities, driving up project profitability, and directly improving business performance.

 New call-to-action